Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

   }
 }
 ```

+all the groups can be access in order of definition from the board object trough the `boards` lists

 ### Hex cell type
 an hex cell group can have two orientations, **column** (face side up) or **row** (point up), that define the overall look of the board group and changes how the group definition is interpreted